saint-james-fr/strapi_ruby/README.md

 The query is built using a transverse hash function similar to Javascript `qs` library used by Strapi.

-Instead parameters are passed as a hash and you can use symbols instead of strings - except for the operators of the filters.
+Instead parameters should be passed as a hash and you can use symbols instead of strings - except for the operators of the filters used as keys.
+Integers, eg. for ID, must be passed as strings.

 Full parameters documentation from Strapi is available [here](https://docs.strapi.io/dev-docs/api/rest/parameters).